-Dedicated Quincy and Boston Domestic Violence Attorney Serving the Accused
+Dedicated Boston Domestic Violence Attorney Serving the Accused

 The National Coalition Against Domestic Violence (NCADV) estimates that one in every four women will experience domestic violence—but that doesn’t mean every domestic violence claim is valid.
 In the middle of a heated argument, it can be just as easy to make a false accusation as it would be to commit an act of violence.

-Why hire our experienced Boston domestic violence lawyers?
+Why hire our experienced Boston domestic violence law firm?